Death Penalty Information Center

 The Center is funded through the generosity of individual donors and foundations, including the Roderick MacArthur Justice Center, the Open Society Foundation, Atlantic Philanthropies, and the Death Penalty Project, a Proteus Action League initiative.
 Read more about our Staff and Board of Directors.

-DPIC's Executive Director, Richard Dieter, addresses an American Bar Association forum at the Carter Center in Atlanta (Nov.
+DPIC's former Executive Director, Richard Dieter, addresses an American Bar Association forum at the Carter Center in Atlanta (Nov.
 12, 2013)

 The Death Penalty Information Center was ranked among the Top Criminal Justice Nonprofits by Philanthropedia in 2011.
 An expert review offered the following assessment of DPIC: